Most power bank manufacturers lie about how many times their power can charge certain devices.

 How To Calculate How Many Times Your Power Bank Can Charge

 As we all know maths isn’t the most fun subject, however, you may disagree with me.
 Although you may not like the subject, it’s important to understand how manufacturers are able to calculate how many times their power banks will be able to charge certain devices such as the iPhones or Samsung devices.

 Here’s the secret formula:

-1. The labelled capacity on the power bank x 3.7 / output voltage of the power bank x 0.85 / the battery capacity of the of the drive = total number of charges for the device.
+1. The labeled capacity on the power bank x 3.7 / output voltage of the power bank x 0.85 / the battery capacity of the drive = total number of charges for the device.

 Note: you cannot use this formula if you are charging your device with a USB-C PD port in a charging port.
 This is because the output changes according to the phone’s input needs.
 It’s not set like other power banks.
 However, you can use 5V as a reference.

 How Many mAh to Charge an iPhone?